PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 * Some users that are updating from version `2`
 * Some users that are updating from version `3`

 So in `onUpdate()`, you might need to apply different update logic depending on which version the user is updating from.
-For this reason, `onUpdate()` will also be called with a second argument, the `oldVersion` parameter, which contains a number describing which version the user is updating from.
+For this reason, `onUpdate()` will also be called with a second argument, the `oldVersion` parameter, which contains a number indicating which version the user is updating from.

 ::: tip Example